mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 Memory management                         {#memory_management}
 =================

-Entity is this text refers to any [**plain-old-data**](https://en.wikipedia.org/wiki/Passive_data_structure "plain-old-data") structure, which can be `alloc()`-ated on the heap.
+Entity in this text refers to any [**plain-old-data**](https://en.wikipedia.org/wiki/Passive_data_structure "plain-old-data") structure, which can be `alloc()`-ated on the heap.
 Here, these are mostly linked `struct`s, usually containing `union`s.